 One thing employers love to see is a worker who is eager to learn and develop.
 When a company makes a hire, they don’t want it to be a temporary fix.
 They want to invest in someone who will grow with their company and help it to improve over time.
 Demonstrating an always-learning mentality on your resume will set you apart.

 The types of skills you pursue may depend on the jobs you’re applying for.
-However, there are some general options that should be beneficial no matter what.
+However, some general options should be beneficial no matter what.
 For example, learning another language allows you to communicate with an entirely different demographic, which employers find valuable.
 Niche skills for specific industries can boost your standing in the smaller circles where you’ll find more specialized jobs.

 A wide range of experiences can prove valuable.
 Spend some time volunteering, doing internships, or attending training seminars.
 These experiences will teach you a lot and can burnish your resume in the eyes of hiring managers.